Silver arowana: Description

 This fish has relatively large scales, a long body, and a tapered tail, with the dorsal and anal fins extending all the way to the small caudal fin, with which they are nearly fused.
 Its maximum total length is typically considered to be 0.9 m, but there are reports of individuals up to 1.2 m.
 Unlike the black arowana, the silver arowana has the same coloring throughout its lifespan.
 Adults of the two species are very similar, but can be separated by meristics.

 Arowanas are sometimes called 'dragon fish' by aquarists because their shiny, armor-like scales and double barbels are reminiscent of descriptions of dragons in East Asian folklore.

 Behavior

 The species is also called 'water monkey' because of its ability to jump out of the water and capture its prey.
 It usually swims near the water surface waiting for potential prey.
-Although specimens have been found with the remains of birds, bats, mice, and snakes in their stomachs, its main diet consists of snails, crustaceans (such as crabs), insects (such as beetles), spiders, smaller fish, and other animals that float on the water surface, which its drawbridge-like mouth is exclusively adapted for feeding on.
+Although specimens have been found with the remains of birds, bats, mice, and snakes in their stomachs, its main diet consists of snails, crustaceans (such as crabs), insects (such as beetles), spiders, smaller fish, and other animals that float on the water surface, for which purpose its drawbridge-like mouth is adapted.